SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 ## categories

-A part of speech may be a functional, lexical or practical category.
+⟮＿A word class＿⟯ may be a ⟮＿functional＿⟯, ⟮c_;＿lexical＿⟯ or ⟮c_;＿practical category＿⟯.

 ### functional categories